Tom Flacco: Saskatchewan Roughriders

+Houston Roughnecks

+On December 8, 2023, Flacco signed with the Houston Roughnecks of the XFL.
+The Roughnecks brand was transferred to the Houston Gamblers when the XFL and United States Football League merged to create the United Football League (UFL).

+San Antonio Brahmas

+On January 31, 2024, Flacco was signed by the San Antonio Brahmas of the UFL.
+He was waived on May 1.

 Coaching career

-In 2022, Flacco was named a volunteer assistant coach of offense for the Delaware Fightin' Blue Hens football team.
+In 2022, Flacco was named a volunteer assistant coach of offense for the Delaware Fightin' Blue Hens football team, the team his brother played for.
+He left in 2023 to join the UFL as a player.

 Personal life

 Flacco has five older siblings.
-His oldest brother, Joe, is a quarterback for the New York Jets, and previously the Baltimore Ravens, Philadelphia Eagles, and Denver Broncos.
+His oldest brother, Joe, is a quarterback for the Cincinnati Bengals, and previously the Cleveland Browns, Indianapolis Colts, Baltimore Ravens, Philadelphia Eagles, Denver Broncos, and New York Jets.
 Another brother, Mike, played four years of minor league baseball in the Baltimore Orioles organization, and was also briefly in the NFL.
 His brother John played as a safety at Stanford.